Skip to content

 Find the full printable recipe with specific measurements below.

 • Spinach: Frozen spinach needs to be cooked and drained really well.
-This will avoid the spinach artichoke dip to become watery.
-Below are tips for preparing spinach.
+This will avoid the spinach dip from becoming too watery.

 • Mayo: This has a flavor and a creamy texture that blends well with other ingredients.

 • Knorr vegetable mix: Here is the key ingredient to making this spinach dip even better!
-Find this in any seasoning aisle.
+Find Knorr vegetable recipe mix easily at any store usually near the soup aisle.

 • Water chestnuts: Drain and chop up the chestnuts.
 These are an extra added texture and crunch into each bite.